 About the Energy Efficiency Council

 The Energy Efficiency Council is Australia’s peak body for energy efficiency, energy management and demand response.

-The Council is a not-for-profit membership association which exists to make sensible, cost effective energy efficiency measures standard practice across the Australian economy.
+The Council is a not-for-profit membership association that exists to make sensible, cost effective energy efficiency measures standard practice across the Australian economy.
 We work on behalf of our members to promote stable government policy, provide clear information to energy users and drive the quality of energy efficiency products and services.

 Formed in 2009, the EEC now represents over 90 members from business and government that: